BRGM/ComPASS/docs/well_history.rst

 and `(time, flowrate, injection temperature)` for injectors.
 Then these events are passed to the time loop.

-If you have several wells, just conacatenate the event lists into a single one.
+If you have several wells, just concatenate the event lists into a single one.
 Events will always be sorted before being processed.

 Producer example